-> Yellow ON
+Yellow ON

-When illuminated, power is being extracted from the source.
-Beware that this LED will not illuminate immediately when PV or other power is connected - there is a $\sim$ 30 second delay.
-In low sunlight situations this LED may blink.
+When illuminated, power is being extracted from the PV source.
+Beware that this LED will not illuminate immediately when PV is connected - there is a ~30 second delay.
+In low sunlight situations this LED may blink or be off.

-Vellow Blinks
+Yellow Blinks